Our faculty are of high caliber with extensive education and experience in a variety of dance genres.

-Our faculty are of high caliber with extensive education and experience in a variety of dance genres.
 They are committed to instilling proper dance technique and etiquette while promoting the artistry and performance qualities of dance all in a welcoming and positive environment.
-Thrive Dancers are also given several opportunities to work with NYC & LA dance professionals in the industry.
+Thrive dancers are also given several opportunities to work with NYC & LA dance professionals in the industry.

-Thrive Faculty foster an overall love of dance in all its forms, help develop self-confidence, and encourage self-expression.
+Thrive faculty foster an overall love of dance in all its forms, help develop self-confidence, and encourage self-expression.

 Persephonie Alvarez-Langlois